VARSHALI-A/sample-shoppage/README.md

 # Sample Shopping Page

 ## Description
-This is a practice shopping webpage created while learning front-end web development through WebX.
+This is a practice shopping webpage created while learning front-end web development to improve HTML and CSS coding skills

 ## Technologies Used
 - HTML